mderouet/ownsearch/README.md

 The project provides a simple web interface for performing searches.
 To use the web interface:

-1. Open the `index.html` file in your web browser.
+1. Open `http://localhost` in your web browser.
 2. Enter a keyword in the search input field.
 3. Click the "Search" button or press Enter.
 4. The search results will be displayed on the page.